 Something really powerful about grey is realised when you think about it in comparison to black or white options.
 Grey has an edge over black and white, being that of integration.
 Because greys have a bit of black and a bit of white, to varying degrees, they have got wide scope to create integrated palettes with many different colours.
 Again, this may not be your design goal, but the maligned safety of working with grey should always be appreciated in this light.
 It’s a strength than can make life easier for you – take advantage of it!

 Grey & White – Are They ‘In’ Right Now?

 Timeless palettes never go out of fashion.
 Fads bring them in and out of attention, but they’re always valid and relevant.
 Grey and White is an enduringly timeless combination of colours.
+Black and white is another one.
 They may temporarily fall back in favour of modern trends, but it’s only a matter of time before they’re back front and centre.

 Talk to our team about grey blinds for your white walls – we’re here to help and we love connecting our customers with the best blinds for Brisbane homes and businesses.
 Our installations being with a free measure and quote, so follow the link below to get started!